joaovmeyer/K-Means/README.md

 Some inconsistencies can be found when using multiprocessing due to **different order of floating-point operations**, leading to slightly **different results each time** because of numerical instability, but this is **not a problem in general**.

-I don't know how fair it is to compare my results with Scikit-Learn, as not only it's a big library that has to worry about way more things than I did, but it's also in Python.
+I don't know how fair it is to compare my results with scikit-learn, as not only it's a big library that has to worry about way more things than I did, but it's also in Python.
 I have close to no understanding on how to optimize a Python code, and it might be impossible to get similar results with the same techniques as I did, but still, 3x worse results **seems unjustified**, but I could be wrong.